 Wanting to get sober without rehab isn’t all that uncommon.
 Some people refuse to acknowledge professional addiction treatment as a viable option or can’t see past the personal reasons that keep them from enrolling in rehab.
 Some of the most common reasons a person may try to get sober without rehab are:

 - Finances – Although research shows that 90-day rehab provides the best opportunity for lasting, long-term sobriety, the cost of long-term inpatient drug rehab can keep some people from enrolling.2 At Nova, we realize that finances can be a hindrance to getting high-quality treatment.
 To combat this, we work with many insurance companies and provide several payment options to alleviate the financial burden for those enrolled in our drug rehab programs.
 Fronting the cost for rehab may seem like a burden, but there are many ways to pay for addiction treatment with and without insurance.

 - Negative treatment experiences – Someone who wants to get sober may have already had one or more experiences in drug rehab.
 If they weren’t positive experiences, this person is much more likely to try getting sober without rehab instead.

 - Embarrassment – Addiction affects people of all ages, economic statuses, and backgrounds.
-Perhaps a person who takes pride in his or her professional success is worried about what their boss or co-workers will think if they take professional leave to complete an inpatient drug rehab program.
+A person who takes pride in his or her professional success may be worried about what a boss or co-workers will think if they take professional leave to complete an inpatient drug rehab program.
 The fear of what others will think is a strong influence on whether a person will or will not seek treatment for addiction.

 - Denial – Many addicts struggle with denial at some point and may simply be unwilling to admit that they have a problem with drugs or alcohol.
 This is especially true if the person feels like they can still handle their personal and professional responsibilities.
 Being a high-functioning alcoholic or drug addict isn’t unheard of, but it’s unlikely to last for very long.